Crataco/ai-guide/guide/models.md

 ## What are models?
 A **model**, sometimes called a "weight", is the core -- or brain -- of your AI.

 There are two main types of models.
 The first is a **base model**.
 Give it text and it'll predict what comes next.
-This was common for years until ChatGPT popularized the second type, **instruct models**, which are usually base models but further trained on conversational question-and-answer data.
+This was common for years until ChatGPT popularized the second type, **instruct models**, which start from base models, but are trained on question-and-answer and conversational data.

 ## How are models stored?
 Models are stored in different **formats**.

 The most popular format is **GGUF**.
-It is recommended by this guide because it works well with non-gaming computers.
-Other formats run on the GPU only, or aren't optimized for CPU use.
+It is recommended because it can run on almost anything.
+Other formats expect you to already have an expensive GPU.

 GGUF also supports **quantization**.
-Quantizing a model means shrinking it down, like a "lower resolution" version.
-Thus, it takes up less resources while sacrificing some of its quality.
-It comes in **levels**, which often range from **Q2** (the smallest but dumbest) to **Q8** (the largest and smartest).
+Quantizing a model means shrinking it down to a certain level, like "Q2_K" (small), "Q4_K_M" (medium), or "Q6_K" (large).
+Like playing games or storing images at lower resolutions, it takes up less space and resources while sacrificing some of its quality.
+Quantization is *mandatory* for PCs with less memory.

-Quantization is *mandatory* to run many models on computers with less RAM.
-You'll want to find a balance that works for you, but generally the "**Q4_K_M**" level is enough to get a good experience out of a model.

 ## Where do I find models?